 Available in Ubuntu Software Center — VMware View client for Linux will be available in the Ubuntu Software Center in the coming weeks, making it easy for desktop Linux users to install the VMware View Client and access their virtual desktops.

 Available soon in Amazon Appstore for Android for the Amazon Kindle Fire — VMware View Client for Android will soon be available in the Amazon Appstore for Android, making it easy for Amazon Kindle Fire users to install the VMware View client and access their virtual desktops.

 Head on over to VMware’s Mac OS X View Client page here or their Linux View Client page here for more information.
 The new Linux based VMware View Client can be downloaded from the Ubuntu Software Centre, and Kindle Fire users can download the client from the Amazon App store.
+This is common if you are playing any casino games on your Android mobile phone, losing support coverage is common.
 Another link worth taking a look at is a nice write up by Gabe at Gabe’s Virtual World on installing the Mac OS X View Client.

 Probably the most interesting part of VMware’s View announcement is the inclusion of a client for the Kindle Fire.
 If you’re not familiar with the Kindle Fire, it is Amazon’s latest Kindle offering which in a tablet format has a full colour 7” multi touch screen and is based on Google’s Android operating system.